Northside Parks

 PROJECT OVERVIEW

-The Northside and Westside neighborhoods are growing, and so is the need for parks and park amenities that are walkable for residents.
-The city is actively pursuing land acquisition for a new 5.4-acre park at Scott and Rodgers, which will serve the growing neighborhoods and replace White Pine Park.
+The Northside neighborhood is growing, and so is the need for parks and park amenities that are walkable for residents.
+The city acquired land for a new 5.4-acre park at Scott and Rogers Streets, which will serve the growing neighborhood and replace White Pine Park.
 The neighborhood was in need of additional parkland before the construction of the Villagio (200 units) and Ravara (220 units/Mixed Use).
-Planning work for the new park is being considered hand-in-hand with planning for the existing parks in the Northside.
+Planning work for the new park was considered hand-in-hand with planning for the existing parks in the Northside.

 EXISTING PARKS IN THE NORTHSIDE NEIGHBORHOOD